 Kobe beef, on the other hand, cannot be harvested, raised or slaughtered anywhere else except for the prefecture of Hyogo.
 To protect the authenticity, each cattle that are born inside the prefecture has its unique serial number to keep track and validate the animal’s lineage and life cycle.

 But, even though there are strict restrictions, you can find fake Kobe beef in some areas around the world.
-This is hugely boosted by the much higher prices of Kobe beef when compared to the standard Wagyu beef.
+This is hugely boosted by the much higher prices of Kobe when compared to the standard Wagyu.

 Why Wagyu Beef is so Expensive?